Clayton A.R.L.F.C.: CLAYTON 1980s to 2000s.

 Timmy Southgate, Neil Marriott, Dean Raistrick and many more.
 Several professionals came through the ranks such as Andy and Phil Stevenson, Scotts Pendlebury, and later Steve Crossley.

 Due to excellent work from MacCarthey and Bateman in the mid-1970s, the squad had many well drilled young players to call on who brought all their skills and experience together in a golden era that paved the way for a subsequent exciting future at Lidget Green.

 The squad reached numerous finals and semi finals including heading the Pennine Premier several times.
 The club also produced some excellent talents who reached county and national squads, such as Scott Pendlebury, Paul Cornforth and Craig Pickthall along with other notable successes in Dave Todd, Chris Parr, Darren Swales and Darren Collins.
 Many more have followed.

 CLAYTON 2000 to 2018

 Once the move to Lidget Green Cricket Club, Clayton were guided by Dave & Carole Pickthall, Tommy McCarthy, Paul Gill, stalwart Scott Pendlebury many more.
-The move brought about by a need for a club house, a fenced of pitch and better facilities generally, to allow the club to move up the ranks in the national conference league.
+The move brought about by a need for a club house, a fenced off pitch and better facilities generally, to allow the club to move up the ranks in the national conference league.

-This, a controversial but necessary move for many, the 'Villagers', moved 2km down the Clayton Road, to nearby Lidget Green in order to take the club forward.
+This, a controversial but necessary move for many, the 'Villagers', moved 2 km down the Clayton Road, to nearby Lidget Green in order to take the club forward.
 In more recent years the move has proven to an excellent development for rugby league not only in west Bradford, but also for the city of Bradford and the Pennine League.